-2019 saw St Laurence Flexible Learning Centre complete its first year of operation as an Edmund Rice Education Australia YouthPlus school.
+2021 saw St Laurence Flexible Learning Centre complete its third year of operation as an Edmund Rice Education Australia school under the Eastern Flexi Network.
 Our staff team is proud to continue education in the tradition of Edmund Rice by providing education options to the most marginalised youth of our local community.

-As our presence in the community grows, we are making increased connections with local business and agencies and receiving more referrals from local schools, families and services.
+As our presence in the community grows, we are making increased connections with local businesses and agencies and receiving more referrals from local schools, families and services.